danho-de/ddns-updater/README.md

 - **Configurable:**
   Loads settings from a JSON configuration file (`config/config.json`) and automatically reloads when changes are detected.

-- **Health Check Endpoint:**
-  Exposes a `/health` HTTP endpoint that reports the application’s status with a detailed JSON structure.
-The output includes:

-  - Status: Indicates whether the application is "starting", "healthy", or "unhealthy".
-  - FailingStreak: The count of consecutive failed IP update attempts.
-  - Log: A list of recent log entries, each containing:
-    - Start: Timestamp when the health check started.
-    - End: Timestamp when the health check ended.
-    - ExitCode: Exit code (0 for success, 1 for failure).
-    - Output: A message indicating the outcome of the check.

 - **Graceful Shutdown:**
   Listens for interrupt signals (Ctrl+C) and shuts down cleanly.